 From a small group of family and friends who wished to help one young girl, Taylor King, deal with the many awful effects of Batten disease, Taylor’s Tale and our volunteers have transitioned into a positive force that advocates for the millions of people worldwide who are affected by rare disease.
 We believe that a victory for one is a victory for all.

-We’ve contributed to promising scientific research that will help lead to treatments for Batten disease and other rare diseases.
+We’ve contributed to promising scientific research and supported historic legislation that will help lead to treatments for Batten disease and other rare diseases.
 While we work on behalf of the one in 10 Americans and the estimated 350 million people whose lives have been tragically touched by a rare disease, we will never lose sight of the individuals represented by those statistics.

 The mission that was inspired by the life of one precious girl remains the beacon of Taylor’s Tale to this day, and will continue into the future with your support.

-The speakers presented an overview of public health and economic development opportunities in North Carolina.
-During the event, King proposed the development of the North Carolina Rare Disease Advisory Council with an initial goal of positioning the state as a leader in rare disease research and development.
+The speakers presented an overview of the public health and economic development opportunities in North Carolina.
+During the event, King proposed the development of the NC Rare Disease Advisory Council with an initial goal of positioning the state as a leader in rare disease research and development.
 She shared that an estimated one million North Carolinians, including her daughter, Taylor, are victims of a rare disease.